guyfarley/aspect-frontend/README.md

 Having recently learned the basics of Typescript, I wanted to incorporate the benefits of type safety into this app.
 And the Next.js framework, which sits on top of React, allows for easy incorporation of Typescript.

-On the back end, I decided to build an Express server that would handle the various database requests.
-And for the database itself I chose to use MongoDB (NoSQL database) due to the straightforward structure of the information.
+On the back end, I decided to use Next's built-in API routes to handle the various database requests - eliminating the need for a separate backend server application.
+And for the database itself I chose a PostgreSQL database hosted on Amazon RDS.
+I've incorporated the Prisma ORM to help the app communicate with the database.

+Application state is managed using the Context API.
+Tailwind CSS used for styling.

 ## Links and Resources